Tether car

-Tether Cars are model racing cars powered by miniature internal combustion engines and tethered to a central post.
+Tether cars (also commonly known as spindizzies) are model racing cars powered by miniature internal combustion engines and tethered to a central post.
 Unlike radio control cars, the driver has no remote control over the model's speed or steering.

 Basics

 Tether cars are often small (less than 1 meter in length), powered by a non-radio controlled model aeroplane engine (two stroke, glow plug, piston liner, etc.), and run on fuel supplied by a fuel tank within the car.
 Since 2015, electric motor driven cars, powered by batteries, have also emerged.

 History

 Tether cars were developed beginning in the 1920s–1930s and still are built, raced and collected today.
 First made by hobby craftsmen, tether cars were later produced in small numbers by commercial manufacturers such as Dooling Brothers (California), Dick McCoy (Duro-Matic Products), Garold Frymire (Fryco Engineering) BB Korn, and many others.
 Original examples of the early cars, made from 1930s to the 1960s, are avidly collected today and command prices in the thousands of dollars.